 Benjamin Armstrong working with APW Senior Printer, Martin King

-For the APW Collie Trust Printmaking Fellowship, Ben produced a suite of 8 etchings including three large multi-plate etchings and five smaller multi-plate etchings.
+For the APW Collie Trust Printmaking Fellowship, Benjamin produced a suite of 8 etchings including three large multi-plate etchings and five smaller multi-plate etchings.

 Benjamin Armstrong is a multidisciplinary artist who has exhibited widely in Australia and internationally.
-For Melbourne Now, (2013/14), National Gallery of Victoria Armstrong presented several large-scale works on paper.
+For Melbourne Now, (2013/14) at the National Gallery of Victoria, Armstrong presented several large-scale works on paper.
 Charged with a mysterious and dynamic energy, his loose swirling watercolour forms signify creation and transformation, turbulence and instability, posing questions about our world, our geographies and our origins.

 The suite of etchings that Benjamin created as part of his APW Collie Print Trust Printmaking Fellowship were exhibited at the APW Gallery 20 March - 24 April 2021.